diegodoumecq/joymap/README.md

 The callback will be given three arguments: the player itself, the previous value returned by the aggregator and the raw gamepad object obtained from **navigator.getGamepads()**.
 The results are stored in **player.aggregators** as you've named them, just like with aliases, but this time the callback for each aggregator is the one that decides what is being stored.

-### Coming soon(ish):
+### Roadmap

+Keep in mind these bullet points are in no particular order.

-* Implement a different way to export flow types since flow comments seem to be on the way out
+* Implement a different way to export flow types since flow comments seem to be on the way out and can't handle class properties
-* Add a 3d example using threejs
+* Add a 3d example using [threejs](https://github.com/mrdoob/three.js/) or [whitestorm](https://github.com/WhitestormJS/whitestorm.js)
-* Add a gamepad config menu example
+  * It should have a gamepad config menu for showcasing a more conventional button rebinding UI
-  * Add the ability to store in the sessionStorage the player config and on refresh restore it using joymap.setPlayers
+  * It should also store in the sessionStorage the player config and on refresh restore it using joymap.setPlayers
-* Might want to find a better name than "Aggregators"
+  * It should also offer a "RESET" button for these player configs
-* Add an event system?
-Maybe?
+* Add simple event handling
-  * The ability to handle inputs as events
-  * player.addEvent('A.justPressed', ()=> console.log('jump!'))
-  * player.addEvent('B', ()=> console.log('run!'))
-  * Also should handle connecting/disconnecting gamepads
+  * joyMap.onConnect(eventHandler) would be triggered by connecting a gamepad
+  * joyMap.onDisconnect(eventHandler) would be triggered by disconnecting a gamepad
+  * On both of those, **eventHandler** is a function that would receive the raw gamepad as an argument
+  * player.addEvent(eventName: string, eventHandler: (event) => void) would be used for input handling
+  * **eventName** could be either 'button', 'axis' or any input name under player.buttons or player.sticks or any alias
+  * **eventName** can also specify if the event should only be triggered when pressed, when not pressed, when justChanged and when not justChanged
+  * **eventHandler** is a function that will be called with an event object that consists of at least { value, pressed, justChanged }
+  * **eventHandler** will also receive index in the event object when listening for the 'button' or 'axis' events
+  * player.addEvent('A', eventHandler) will trigger every time the A button is pressed
+  * player.addEvent('!A', eventHandler) will trigger every time the A button is not pressed
+  * player.addEvent('A.!justChanged', eventHandler) will trigger when the A button is pressed but not justChanged
+  * player.addEvent('button.justChanged', eventHandler) will trigger when any button is pressed and justChanged
+  * player.addEvent('!button', eventHandler) will trigger when no button is pressed.
+Consequently the eventHandler will receive index as -1 as part of the event object
+* Support multiple inputs on a single event handling
+  * This can get out of hand pretty quickly, but it certainly would be pretty neat
+  * This would improve **player.addEvent** by allowing the syntax player.addEvent('A + B') for combination of inputs
+  * player.addEvent('A B') would be triggered by pressing A, releasing it and then pressing B
+  * Need to somehow figure out a timing configuration for the above example
+  * player.addEvent('A + !B') would only trigger if A is pressed and B is not pressed
 * Controller types
   * Add support for identifying types of controllers (need to wait for standardization between browsers)
   * Will be used for showing the right button prompts in-game